shubhamsanjaystw/iventors_initiatives-task/README.md

 2) We modified the sum_global function to add if the arguments could be either list or integer.
   -The sum of a list object would be the sum of all elements
 3) We modified the sum_global function to add if the arguments could be either integer or dict
-4) Then We created a power_sum function which can perform addition on any no of argument of different data types -We created sub sections for solving this problem:
+4) Then We created a power_sum function which can perform addition on any no of argument of different data types.
+  -We created sub sections for solving this problem:
   -Created test cases for the problem
   - Thought of an approach